davidtavarez/davidtavarez.github.io/_posts/2018-09-29-cracking_weak_wifi.md

 12:42:00  Sending 64 directed DeAuth.
 STMAC: [00:08:22:B9:41:A1] [ 0| 0 ACKs]
 ```

-If everything works the client will be eauthenticated and we're going to have our `Probe`:
+If everything works, the client will be authenticated again and we're going to have our `Probe`:

 ```
 BSSID              PWR  Beacons    #Data, #/s  CH  MB   ENC  CIPHER AUTH ESSID